Yuss76A/app-backend/README.md

 Even though Django already has a built-in User model, I decided to create my own.
 I wanted to make the email the main way users log in, and I needed to add some extra fields like full name.
 By making a custom User model, I can handle user info exactly how I want and make sure the login process fits my app’s requirements better.
 It gives me more control over user data and how authentication works. where i should add this in my backend section

 ## Testing

+#### Code Quality & Best Practices

+The backend code adheres to PEP8 standards and passes linting checks using tools like flake8 and pylint.
+The project is organized into modular, well-structured files, with descriptive comments and extensive documentation strings to enhance readability and maintainability.
+The code follows best practices, including the DRY principle, and all comments clarify complex logic and decisions.

 To validate all python code used in this project, each file was evaluated using the [CI Python Linter](https://pep8ci.herokuapp.com/).